How Much Does Carpet Padding Cost in 2024?

 • Synthetic fibers: nylon, polyester, acrylic, or polypropylene

-• Recycled fibers: made from textile fibers; eco-friendly
+• Recycled fibers: made from textile fibers

 Waffle Rubber